 Choose iPhone storage capacity

-- 32GB: local storage space limited
+- 32GB: limited local storage

-- 64GB: enough for the average user
+- 128GB: enough for the average user

-- 256GB: don't worry about storage space
+- 512GB: never worry about storage space

 Your operating system also takes up storage